Skip to Main Content Skip to Footer

 • Meet state and national professional standards

-• Understand the tools of inquiry and structure of the discipline he or she teaches in order to plan and implement appropriate learning experiences for students
+• Understand the tools of inquiry and structure of the discipline they teach in order to plan and implement appropriate learning experiences for students

 • Have knowledge and skills relevant to the field/discipline, including information technology, digital media, and instructional technology